-North Tyneside Councilvia Schools HR, (where schools buy into the Schools HR SLA) will support the school with:
+North Tyneside Council via Schools HR will support the school with:

 - Providing advice, guidance and support to the school, the Headteacher and its Governing Body in relation to equality and diversity issues. - Supporting the school in the implementation and review of its single equality scheme. - Supporting the school in developing and reviewing its equality action plan. - Supporting the school with the training and development of school staff in relation to equality and diversity.